Awareness of biodiversity

 Click on the charts below in order to see the full resolution versions.

-Irish respondents have consistently reported that they feel we have a responsibility to look after nature (97% agree), that our well-being and quality of life is based on nature and biodiversity (90%), biodiversity is indispensable for the production of food, fuel and medicine (86%) and is essential in tackling climate change (96%).
+Irish respondents have consistently reported that they feel we have a responsibility to look after nature (97% agree), that our well-being and quality of life is based on nature and biodiversity (94%), biodiversity is indispensable for the production of food, fuel and medicine (91%) and is essential in tackling climate change (96%).
 Some of the most significant changes in opinion between 2015 and 2018 are the marked inclines in the number of respondents who had heard of the term ‘biodiversity’ (up 9% since 2015) and had also heard of the Natura 2000 network (up 12.5% since 2015).

 The summary reports of the Flash Eurobarometer surveys can be found here: